jamie-mc21/softwareEngineering/SoftwareEssays/README.txt

 Created a specific folder for software essays
-Click on essay and click on raw to download a pdf version of the essay
+Click on essay and click on view raw to download a pdf version of the essay